socketsupply/components/markdown/props.md

 ---

-Tonic has no templating language, it uses HTML.
-A limitation of HTML is that it only understands string values.
-If we want to pass more complex property values to a component, we can prefix the string returned by the render function with `this.html`.
-This helps Tonic to understand your html better.
+Tonic has no templating language, it uses HTML!
+Remember, HTML only understands string values.
+If we want to pass more complex values to a component, prefix the string returned by the render function with `this.html`.

 ```js
 const data = { greeting: 'hello, world' }